-Charlecote's park and gardens are open seven days a week, all year round.
+Charlecote's grounds are open seven days a week, all year round.

 They share the parkland with our pedigree herd of Jacob sheep with their characteristic chocolate-blotch fleeces.

 The riverside setting makes this peaceful part of Warwickshire a haven for birds and wildlife - enjoy the views from our benches around the parkland.